Skip to main content

 Required inputs

 You can mark an input as required by setting the required attribute.
 This will automatically add the necessary aria- attributes to the input field.
+If your input uses a label through the label attribute, the label will also be marked as required.
+This also opens up the required customisation options.

 <x-eloquent-ui::input.text name="username" required />